68publishers/tracy-git-version/README.md

 <?php

 use Tracy\Debugger;
-use SixtyEightPublishers\TracyGitVersionPanel\Bridge\Tracy\GitVersionPanel;
+use SixtyEightPublishers\TracyGitVersion\Bridge\Tracy\GitVersionPanel;
-use SixtyEightPublishers\TracyGitVersionPanel\Repository\LocalGitRepository;
+use SixtyEightPublishers\TracyGitVersion\Repository\LocalGitRepository;
-use SixtyEightPublishers\TracyGitVersionPanel\Repository\ExportedGitRepository;
+use SixtyEightPublishers\TracyGitVersion\Repository\ExportedGitRepository;
-use SixtyEightPublishers\TracyGitVersionPanel\Repository\ResolvableGitRepository;
+use SixtyEightPublishers\TracyGitVersion\Repository\ResolvableGitRepository;
-use SixtyEightPublishers\TracyGitVersionPanel\Repository\RuntimeCachedGitRepository;
+use SixtyEightPublishers\TracyGitVersion\Repository\RuntimeCachedGitRepository;
-use SixtyEightPublishers\TracyGitVersionPanel\Bridge\Tracy\Block\CurrentStateBlock;
+use SixtyEightPublishers\TracyGitVersion\Bridge\Tracy\Block\CurrentStateBlock;

 # create a repository that reads from the .git directory:
 $localGitRepository = LocalGitRepository::createDefault();